-Our endocannabinoid system (ECS), the namesake of which is CBD’s mother plant, has been described by researchers as “a literal bridge between body and mind” and with the right approach and method for each individual, we can use CBD to strengthen this bridge.
+Our endocannabinoid system (ECS), the namesake of which is CBD’s mother plant, has been described by researchers as “a literal bridge between body and mind” and with the right approach and method for each individual, we can use CBD oil and other CBD products to strengthen this bridge.

 As individuals we may have all experienced the feeling of being “trapped inside your own mind” and now, as a society, we’ve been literally trapped inside for an unprecedented amount of time.

 You might have found yourself staring blankly into the fridge looking for comfort or avoiding all possible eye contact while at the shop because your 2-meter radar makes any interaction feel illegal.

 And with 25-34-year-olds spending an average of 2 hours and 37 minutes a day on social media, staring into a square-shaped space of stress (otherwise known as an Instagram post) might also have been more than a regular occurrence.